 Michigan ASCD is proud to announce a new award program in support of ASCD Worldwide and The Whole School, Whole Community, Whole Child (WSCC) Initiative in conjunction with the Michigan Elementary and Middle School Principal Association (MEMSPA), Michigan Assessment Consortium (MAC), and Learning Forward Michigan.
 This award seeks to identify schools in Michigan that have created a school culture with programs that exemplify one of the five tenets of this Initiative: Healthy, Safe, Supported, Challenged or Engaged.

 Schools applying for the award are required to submit a completed application, along with supporting evidence to Michigan ASCD, according to program guidelines and timelines.
 All applications will be reviewed by a selection committee.

-2019-2020 applications are now open!
-Click the button below to download.
-After reviewing the materials, please contact our Administrative Coordinator, Sara Bishop with any questions at email@example.com.
+Click the button below to download last years application.
+The application for the 2020-2021 Whole Child Award will be available in Spring 2020.
+After reviewing the materials, please contact our Administrative Coordinator, Sara Bishop with any questions at firstname.lastname@example.org.